 When creating a new Artifact, you'll see the available information fields and can enter the corresponding information for an Artifact directly beyond the title.

-Please note: Only admins can define if and which Artifact information fields are used for Artifacts (see chapter above).
+Please note: Only admins can define if and which Artifact information fields are used for Artifacts, as well provide other users or user groups with granular editing rights (see chapter above).

 Besides Artifact information, there are multiple ways to structure research data from raw material to highlights and finalized reports in Condens.
 Artifact information helps you to structure published research results in the repository for everyone who has access to Artifacts, including stakeholders browsing their dedicated interface, the Insights Magazine.